krutikabapat/NLP/README.md

 4. https://towardsdatascience.com/automatic-question-answering-ac7593432842

-## Latest Libraries to haveknowlede about related to NLP:
+## Latest Libraries to have knowledge about related to NLP:

 1. gluonnlp
 2. tqdm
 3. ParlAI

+## Dataset:

+1. SQuAD
+2. MCTest (machine comprehension): It contains 660 stories with 4 questions per story and 4 answer choices per question.
+3. WikiQA: WikiQA is an open domain dataset of question and sentence pairs, collected and annotated for research on open-domain question answering.
+4. CLOZE dataset: to predict a missing word in the passage.
+5. WIKIMOVIES Dataset(220K questions and 18K wikipedia articles)